danielrosehill/Claude-Slash-Commands/commands/public/development/task-mgmt/setup.md

 /to-do
 /drafts
-/-done
+-done
 /in-progress

-If the user has already implemented or partially implemented a task tracking solution, keep it in place.
+If the user has already implemented or partially implemented a task tracking solution, keep it in place (search for similar words like projects)